Irvin Yalom Group Psychotherapy: Theory & Practice

 Once socializing with a group starts to feel natural, you may find that you can start improving your social behaviors when you are out in public too.
 You may feel more confident speaking with others, which could prove helpful in numerous areas of life, from personal interactions to communication at work.

-People who experience social anxiety may benefit from attending a controlled group therapy session.
+People who experience social anxiety may benefit from attending a controlled group session led by a therapist.
 Even if you only participate in a small group session with three or four people, you may benefit from the group cohesiveness and dynamics and come away with renewed confidence.

 In addition to helping build confidence and social skills, group therapy can provide a place for people to vent about their stress.
-As noted by Irvin Yalom, one of the mechanisms of change in group therapy is catharsis.
-Letting go of stress can be an essential part of the healing process, and participating in group therapy may also allow you to support others in releasing their concerns.
+As noted by Irvin Yalom, one of the mechanisms of change is catharsis.
+Letting go of stress can be an essential part of the healing process, and participating in group sessions led by a therapist may also allow you to support others in releasing their concerns.

-For this reason, many people look forward to group therapy sessions.
+For this reason, many people look forward to group sessions led by a therapist.
 In addition to releasing stress, you may find that group therapy is a place where you can begin to let go of guilt, pain, sorrow, and other challenging emotions.

 If you are nervous about the prospect of group therapy, you may prefer to try another option.
-For those struggling with social anxiety or who do not have access to group or individual therapy in their area, online therapy is a potential method to try.
+For those struggling with social anxiety or who do not have admittance to group or individual therapies in their area, online therapy is a potential method to try.

 Takeaway